There are or have been 4 bands that go by the name of The Vipers.

 The best known and most enduring line up was Boyle (lead vocals /gtr) Sweeney (lead guitar) Dolan Foley (bass) and Dave Moloney (drums).
 Hastings legend Bernie Smirnoff (ex Hollywood Killers) took over the drum stool from Moloney in late 1979.
 After the Vipers, Boyle ultimately switched to acting whilst his erstwhile colleagues stuck with music, Foley going on to Dublin legends the Blades, Moloney to the Cajun Kings and Sweeney to the Fat Lady Sings.
 Bernie Smirnoff went on to play for my eyes my eyes and now plays for Kingbathmat.

-In the '50s the original (?)
-Vipers were a skiffle band, playing blues and country influenced music in London, most famously in the cellar of the "2 'I's" coffee bar in London's famous Soho, then the home of much of the UK's music publishing industry and notorious for its red light district.
+#3 In the 1950s the Vipers were a skiffle band aka The Vipers Skiffle Group, playing blues and country influenced music in London, most famously in the cellar of the "2 'I's" coffee bar in London's famous Soho, then the home of much of the UK's music publishing industry and notorious for its red light district.

 Their most famous record was "Don't you rock me Daddio" but the die was already cast for rock n roll and its influence to overtake the skifflers' boom, and t chest bass, washboards and jugs have rarely featured in popular music since.